 - (a) Location and Design of Light Source.
 Whenever an external artificial light source is used to illuminate a sign, such source shall be so designed, located, shielded and directed so as not to be directly visible from any public street or residence.
 If ground lighting is used to illuminate a sign, the receptacle or device shall not protrude more than twelve (12) inches and must be fully screened from view by landscaping material. - (b) Level of Illumination.
 In no event shall the illumination of any off-site advertising sign exceed 50 foot candles at the sign face. - (c) Flashing Lights Prohibited.
-Except when expressly permitted by this Chapter, no flashing, moving, laser generated, strobe, blinking or intermittent lights shall be permitted on or as part of any sign.
-This does not pertain to electronic message signs unless they negatively affect traffic safety.
+Except when expressly permitted by this Chapter, no flashing, moving, laser generated, strobe, blinking or intermittent lights shall be permitted on or as part of any sign. - (d) EMC Signs.
+EMC signs are prohibited in all Sycamore Township Zoning Districts unless specifically and expressly permitted by this Chapter.